 Inoue challenges IBF champ Rodriguez in the semis in Scotland this Saturday, looking to become a three-weight world champion and join Donaire in the final.

 The Filipino legend defeated number-one seed Burnett in the quarters after the Irishman was forced to pull out with an oblique injury last November and he would subsequently make the final with a sensational KO of late replacement Stephen Young.

 A Donaire-Burnett repeat, obviously, also makes sense – however, Inoue is a heavy odds on favourite to steam through both Rodriguez and Donaire.

 Arum explained how “we signed Ryan Burnett and we’re putting him in a fight but we’re on hold now because of the World Boxing Super Series.”

 “Donaire will be in the final and Donaire beat him because of his back and we have a whole history with Donaire, we’ve promoted a lot of his fights.
 He’s a nice guy and that could be a very pleasing fight.”

 “Inoue is fighting Rodriguez this weekend and I think Inoue is terrific, I think Inoue wins and we have a deal that after this tournament Inoue signs with Top Rank.”

-“If the final is between Inoue and Donaire, we can have Burnett fight the winner as soon as their able to do the fight.”
+“If the final is between Inoue and Donaire, we can have Burnett fight the winner as soon as they’re able to do the fight.”